brunononogaki/fastapi_boilerplate/README.md

 # FastAPI Boilerplate

 Template for FastAPI backend using FastAPI and Postgres.
 It implements basic routes for User management (CRUD) and oAuth2 authentication.
+You must have a Postgres server to make it work.

 ## Requirements
 - Python 3.13+
-- Poetry
+- Poetry 2.1.4+
 - Postgres

 ## Setup